AIMS/data-plaform/docs/index.md

 AIMS Data Platform API
 =====================

-The Austrlian Institute of Marine Science (AIMS) provides the __AIMS Data Platform API__ for access to AIMS data.
+The Australian Institute of Marine Science (AIMS) provides the __AIMS Data Platform API__ for access to AIMS data.

 Available Data Sets
 -------------------